aidanconnoroneill/aidanconnoroneill.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: data scientist, software engineer and product manager
+subtitle: data scientist and software engineer

 profile:
   align: right